 Photo Credit: gregoriacandles

 Riga International Airport (RIX) is the main airport for the Latvian capital.
-The airport is only a 25 minute journey by taxi or public transport.
+The airport is only around a 25 minute journey out of the city by taxi or public transport.
 You can fly to this airport with many airlines such as Wizz Air, Scandinavian Airlines, Norwegian, airBaltic and LOT Polish Airlines.

 Barcelona is a city that provides great value for money for what it offers, with cheap flights there and also cheap food and drink.
 Due to being home to one of the weirdest yet most wonderful Christmas Markets (thanks to its Christmas mascot) the prices often soar during the peak times of December making it hard to find a cheap deal.
 If you really want to visit Barcelona during Christmas, consider visiting during January when the prices drop for the shoulder and low seasons.
 On 6th January, this Spanish city celebrates Three Kings Day with a parade through the city which features magnificent floats of elephants, camels, giraffes and more, fireworks, cannons and of course, beautifully detailed costumes!
 This event means that you can still enjoy much of the Christmas magic in Barcelona, for a fraction of the price than visiting just weeks before in December.
 Be sure to try the traditional Three Kings Cake (Tortell de Reis) whilst visiting, to get a taste of Catalonian Christmas.